 UCLA Life Sciences | November 11, 2022

-When Oren Morgan, a nine-year U.S. Army veteran, arrived on campus as a transfer student last year, he came with a great sense of motivation.
-He knew was representing so many people who weren’t able to make it as far, and he wanted to help solve some of the pervasive struggles he’d witnessed within his community.
+When nine-year U.S. Army veteran Oren Morgan arrived on campus last year, he came in motivated – knowing he was representing so many friends and family who weren’t able to make it as far, and wanting to solve some of the pervasive struggles he’d witnessed in his community.

 “In the community I come from, a lot of combat veterans struggle with issues like substance abuse, PTSD, traumatic brain injury, and mental health conditions in general,” he said.
 “As a doctor, I want to be a part of the solution to help my father, my uncles, the people I used to work with and others like them.
 There are so many veterans that are struggling to get through the healthcare system.”

 Knowing the invaluable support that the Veteran Resource Center (VRC) provides for its community, Oren approached Dr. Emily Ives, the director of UCLA’s VRC, to see if he could help lay the groundwork for a program that would support military-connected pre-health students.

 Oren’s dream is to build a pipeline of military-connected students that graduate from UCLA and continue on to top-tier universities where they can get the best training in medicine, healthcare and research.
-This would build a dream team of military-connected doctors and researchers who could focus on veteran healthcare, and find ways to relieve some of the debilitating neurobehavioral problems that burden so many veterans and their families today.
+This would build a dream team of military-connected doctors and researchers, dedicated to improving veteran healthcare, and focused on finding better ways to relieve some of the debilitating neurobehavioral problems that burden so many veterans and their families today.

 With assistance from VRC leaders – and in partnership with student-veteran Maggie Yu and military-connected students, Bryce Ramirez and Elisha Johnston – the Pre-Health Program for Military Connected Students officially launched this fall quarter.